Aaron98990/ways-of-the-game/law-changes.md

 Law 12.1 If an offence involves contact *with a person (excluding outside agents)*, it is penalised by a direct free kick.
 - Just to make it clear that it is not contact with the ball. "a team-mate, substitute, substituted or sent-off player, team official or a match official" could be substituted instead" is acceptable but too long.

-Law 12.2 commits any other offence, ~~not mentioned in the Laws~~ where the Laws don't mention a restart, for which play is stopped to caution or send off a player
+Law 12.2 commits any other offence, ~~not mentioned in the Laws~~ *where the Laws don't mention a restart*, for which play is stopped to caution or send off a player
 - Deceiving the referee (simulation) is mentioned in the Laws (12.3), the Laws just don't give it a restart.
 But, if the simulation involved contact with a person it is a direct free kick.
-Also, a referee can give a caution for unsporting behavior for any reason - so technically every situation is covered by the Laws for sanctions.